GHOST-Aram/mongoose-models-with-types/READM.md

 # How to  Create Mongoose Models Using Typescript.
 Typescript is a superset of JavaScript that adds Type checking and additional OOP properties to Javascript.
-Using Typescript in creating `mongoose` models can greately improve your development experience.
+Using Typescript in creating Mongoose models can greately improve your development experience.

 By using interfaces, you can constrain the properties of your schemas.The interfaces  will make sure that your schemas only define the properties they are supposed to have.
 An attempt to add an extra property to your schema will raise warnings.

 Typed documents types will always suggest their accessible properties when you try to access them.
 An attempt to access an unavailable property will raise warnings.

-In this article, we will discuss and practice how to create type sensitive schemas, models and documents using `mongoose` and Typescript.
+In this article, we will discuss and practice how to create type sensitive schemas, models and documents using Mongoose and Typescript.
 Let us jump right in and start by looking at what you are going to learn from this article.

 ## Learning goals.
+The syntax for creating Mongoose models with Typescript is exactly the same thing as creating them with JavaScript.
+The only exception is that we are going to add types to the syntax.

 By the end of this article, you will have learned how to do the following using mongoose and Typescript:
 - Create interfaces with the data properties you expect your documents to have.
 - Create schemas that stictly define the properties in your interfaces.